 Peel and coarsely chop the garlic.
-Heat the oil in a small skillet and sauté the garlic in the oil over medium-low heat until garlic is fragrant and just starting to turn golden.
-Remove from heat and let cool in a skillet with the oil.
+Heat the oil in a small skillet and sauté the garlic over medium-low heat until garlic is fragrant and just starting to turn golden.
+Remove from heat and let cool in the skillet with the oil.

 Coarsely chop the scallions.